Communication-Efficient Stochastic Distributed Learning: Problem Formulation and Algorithm Design

 In this paper, we modify~\eqref{eq:admm} to use approximate local updates, \textit{while ensuring that this choice does not compromise exact convergence}.
 In particular, we allow the agents to use $\tau \in \N$ iterations of a gradient-based solver to approximate~\eqref{eq:admm-x}, which yields the update:

-where $g_i(\phi_{i,k}^{\ell})$ is an estimate of the gradient $\nabla f_i$.
-The resulting algorithm is a distributed gradient method, with the difference that each communication round~\eqref{eq:admm-z} is preceded by $\tau > 1$ local gradient evaluations.
+where $\gamma$, $\beta$ are the positive step-sizes, and $g_i(\phi_{i,k}^{\ell})$ is an estimate of the gradient $\nabla f_i$. {Notice that for efficiency's sake we ``freeze'' the penalty term $\rho\left|\mathcal{N}_i\right| x_{i, k} - \sum_{j \in \mathcal{N}_i} z_{i j, k}$, and for flexibility we multiply gradient estimate and penalty term by two different step-sizes.} The resulting algorithm is a distributed gradient method, with the difference that each communication round~\eqref{eq:admm-z} is preceded by $\tau > 1$ local gradient evaluations.
 This is an application of the \textit{local training} paradigm \cite{alghunaim_local_2023}.
 We remark that the convergence of the proposed algorithm rests on the initialization $\phi_{i,k}^0 =x_{i, k}$, which enacts a feedback loop on the local training.
 In general, without this initialization, exact convergence cannot be achieved~\cite{bastianello_robust_2024}.

 The local training~\eqref{eq:local-training} requires a local gradient evaluation or at least its estimate.
 In the following, we introduce two different estimator options.
-Notice that the gradient of the penalty term, $\rho\left|\mathcal{N}_i\right| \phi_{i,k}^{t}-\sum_{j \in \mathcal{N}_i} z_{i j, k}$, is exactly known and does not need an estimator.
+Notice that the gradient of the penalty term, $\rho\left|\mathcal{N}_i\right| x_{i,k}-\sum_{j \in \mathcal{N}_i} z_{i j, k}$, is exactly known (and frozen) and does not need an estimator.
 The most straightforward idea is to simply employ a local gradient $g_i(\phi) = \nabla f_i(\phi)$.
 However, in learning applications, the agents may store large datasets ($m_i \gg 1$).
 Therefore, computing $\nabla f_i(\phi)$ becomes computationally expensive.
 To remedy this, the agents can instead use \textit{stochastic gradients}, choosing